levkk/rwf/docs/docs/controllers/cookies.md

 # Cookies

-HTTP cookies are a special header which contains key/value-encoded information.
-Cookies are set on the server typically, and the client (like a browser) should store them on their end, and send them with each subsequent request to the server.
+HTTP cookies are a special header that contains key/value-encoded information.
+Cookies are typically set on the server, and the client (like a browser) should store them on their end and send them with each subsequent request to the server.

-Cookies allow to persist information between, what are otherwise, stateless HTTP requests.
+Cookies allow persisting information between what are otherwise stateless HTTP requests.

 ## Read cookies